TZCRC/Lanner-CamPod/_rpi/PiNotes.md

 2019-03-26 Note on GPS

-* Have been using a USB GPS so far but the time sync is probably not
+* Have been using a USB GPS so far but the time sync seems to be very inaccurate (+/- 500ms or more).

+2021-09-17 GPS sync:

+* BerryGPS-IMU with external antenna give 110ms accuracy in chrony. #ToDo: If a PPS signal is used (necessitates soldering wire to GPIO) will be even more accurate (ToDo).

 ## Data setup